Charles Stanley: Early life and education

-Stanley was born on September 25, 1932 in Dry Fork, Pittsylvania County, Virginia, in the midst of the Great Depression.
-His parents were Charles Frazier "Charlie" Stanley, Sr. (April 27, 1904 – June 18, 1933) and Rebecca Susan Hall (nee Hardy, formerly Stanley; October 10, 1908 – November 29, 1992).
+Stanley was born on September 25, 1932, in Dry Fork, Pittsylvania County, Virginia, in the midst of the Great Depression.
+His parents were Charles Frazier "Charlie" Stanley Sr. and Rebecca Susan Hall (née Hardy, formerly Stanley).
 His father died when he was nine months old.
-When Stanley was nine, his mother remarried John Hall, a truck driver, and had a daughter named Susan "Susie" Hall.
-His paternal grandfather was Reverend George Washington Stanley (November 12, 1875 – May 17, 1965), who was originally from Chatham County, North Carolina.
+When Stanley was nine, his mother remarried John Hall, a truck driver, and had a daughter.
+His paternal grandfather was Reverend George Washington Stanley, who was originally from Chatham County, North Carolina.

-At the age of 12, around 1944, Charles Stanley Jr. became a born-again Christian, and at age 14 he began his life's work in Christian ministry.
+At the age of 12, around 1944, Stanley became a born-again Christian, and at age 14 he began his life's work in Christian ministry.

 Stanley graduated in 1956 at the age of 23, from the University of Richmond with a Bachelor of Arts degree.
 He studied at Southwestern Baptist Theological Seminary in Fort Worth, Texas, earning a Master of Divinity.
-He also earned a Master of Theology and a Doctorate of Theology degree from Luther Rice Seminary (at the time located in Jacksonville, Florida).
+He also earned a Master of Theology and a Doctor of Theology degree from Luther Rice College & Seminary (at the time located in Jacksonville, Florida).

 Ministry

 Stanley joined the staff of First Baptist Church of Atlanta in 1969 and became senior pastor in 1971.

 In 1972, Stanley launched a half-hour religious television program called The Chapel Hour.
 In 1977, he founded In Touch Ministries with the mission to lead people worldwide into a growing relationship with Jesus Christ and to strengthen the local church.
 The Christian Broadcasting Network began televising In Touch in 1978.
 The show has since been translated in 50 languages.
 In the United States, In Touch is broadcast on approximately 500 radio stations, 300 television stations, and several satellite networks including The Inspiration Network (INSP) and Trinity Broadcasting Network.
 Stanley's sermons, along with other audio and video programming, are available on the In Touch website.
 The ministry also publishes In Touch magazine.
 In Touch uses tools like radio, television, magazines and digital media in its effort to advance the Gospel as quickly as possible.
 Stanley took the ministry name In Touch from a Living Bible he owned.

 Stanley's writings and broadcasts address issues such as finances, parenting, personal crises, emotional matters, relationships, and Protestantism.
 The In Touch website said, "Dr. Stanley fervently believes the Bible to be the inerrant Word of God, a belief strongly reflected in his teaching."

-In 1985, Charles Stanley was elected president of the Southern Baptist Convention.
+In 1985, Stanley was elected president of the Southern Baptist Convention.

 In 2017, Stanley named Anthony George to succeed him as senior pastor of First Baptist Church at some point in the future.
 On September 13, 2020, Stanley announced his retirement as senior pastor and transition to pastor emeritus, but noted that he would continue to work at In Touch Ministries.